Preston-Landers/ZFS-Vault/README.md

     "signal service".
 Other services of your choosing can then depend on this service to activate only after the ZFS vault has been unlocked.

-    - An example service script is provided that starts LXC containers that depend on the unlocked ZFS datasets.
-This service can be customized to start any services you need, such as file sharing (Samba), media servers (Plex), or other applications that require access to the decrypted datasets.
+    - An example service script is provided that starts an example binary representing a media server.
+You can customize this script to start any services you need, such as file sharing (Samba), media servers (Plex), or other applications that require access to the decrypted datasets.

+8.  **post-unlock scripts:** An alternative to creating custom services that depend on `zfsvault-unlocked` is to use post-unlock scripts.
+If you have placed any scripts in the `/etc/zfsvault/post-unlock.d/` directory, they will be executed in alphanumeric order after the ZFS vault is unlocked.

+    This allows you to run any commands or scripts you need after the ZFS vault is unlocked, such as starting containers, mounting shares, or other actions.
+    This is a simpler alternative to using systemd services for post-unlock actions.
+These scripts will run as root.

-8.  **Console Hand-off:** Finally, after creating the marker file, the initial `zfsvault-unlock` script completes its job by handing off control to the standard `getty` process, which then presents the normal login prompt on the console.
+9.  **Console Hand-off:** Finally, after creating the marker file, the initial `zfsvault-unlock` script completes its job by handing off control to the standard `getty` process, which then presents the normal login prompt on the console.